p1m-ortho/qs-global-ortho-search-queries/README.md

 * There are other special cases to be discussed.

     * Commentaries, reprints, and such related to an original systematic review are included as they reference a systematic review.
     * Meta-analyses outside the context of a systematic review (variants on _data pooling_) are included if they are explicitly termed meta-analyses as this is how the Shojania & Bero criteria are worded.
+So these are few false positives.
+See [PMID 33180528](https://pubmed.gov/33180528) for instance.
     * Protocols for systematic reviews are included as they reference a systematic review.
     * Studies nesting a systematic review are naturally included.